 Trust for Nature purchased the property in 2002 and under its management, in collaboration with Traditional Owners, volunteers, donors and other supporters, the landscape of Neds Corner Station has been transformed—its significant cultural sites are being protected and its native vegetation restored.

-In 2022, Trust for Nature committed to enabling the transfer of ownership of Neds Corner Station to its Traditional Owners—the First People of the Millewa-Mallee Aboriginal Corporation.
-Trust for Nature has agreed a target timeline to transfer Neds Corner to FPMMAC in February 2024.
+In 2022, Trust for Nature committed to enabling the transfer of ownership of Neds Corner Station to its Traditional Owners.

 Neds Corner is now home to almost 1,000 species, including 77 threatened plants, 24 reptiles and more than 120 types of birds.
 Researchers have also found 21 species not previously known to science.
 Among its many wonders is a new species of daisy for Victoria.
 The Large Hard-head Daisy is symbolic of the rich diversity of plants and animals that call Neds Corner home.
 Other treasures include a population of the nationally threatened Growling Grass Frog and a new species of fungus.